 Could this be the most uncommon golf course in all of the Caribbean?

 You’re looking at The Meridian Club Golf Course, as challenging a collection of nine holes as any duffer would dare take on.
 The major test here doesn’t come in the form of water hazards, some wicked dogleg, fast greens, or an unwieldy rough.
-Clearly, it’s all about the sand here, as the course stretches right along the beach just outside the resort’s main house.
+Clearly, this most uncommon golf course is all about the sand.
+After all, the links stretches right along the beach just outside the resort’s main house.

 The answer, I learned later, was a resounding yes!
-In fact, guests of The Meridian Club have played golf on the beach here for nearly 25 years!
+In fact, guests of The Meridian Club have played golf on the beach here for more than 25 years!

-I got this info from Jack McWilliams, a long time frequent visitor to Pine Cay who built the most recent course you see in my pics just this past winter.
+I got this info from Jack McWilliams.
+Jack is a long time frequent visitor to Pine Cay who built the most recent course during winter 2011.
 He describes the course thusly:

-It is a 9 hole course, holes marked with flags.
+It is a nine-hole course, holes marked with flags.
 Since we are dealing with sand greens, each pole has a string with stake attached so to draw a circle around the pole to mark the boundaries where the ball must land to score.

-Jack installed a couple “real” greens made of astroturf, as you can see below, but for the most part, it’s all sand.
+Jack installed a couple “real” greens made of astroturf, as you can see below.
+For the most part, though, the Caribbean’s most uncommon golf course is all sand.